Stark3rn/starch/README.md

 # starch
-setup guide for my custom arch linux version
+setup guide for my custom arch linux version.
+It includes :
+- arch OS installation
+- Installing my custom files to run my Hyprland environment

 ## archinstall
 the first step is to install arch linux.
 To do so, go to https://archlinux.org/download/ and download one of the links.
 Chose one hosted on your country to be faster.